meare/codeception-mountebank/README.md

 codeception-mountebank provides [mountebank](http://www.mbtest.org/) integration with [Codeception](http://codeception.com/).
 Module allows to:

-* Configure imposters required for run;
+* Configure imposters required for tests run;
 * Use imposters as mocks and verify specific requests were made;
 * Save imposters after run for debugging purposes;